Existence of Invariant Probability Measures for Stochastic Differential Equations with Finite Time Delay: Introduction

-Here $M=(M(t))_{t\geq 0}$ is a semimartingale (with restrictions specified later), and $a,b:D[-\tau,0]\to\mathbb R$ are locally Lipschitz with respect to the supremum norm $\|\cdot\|_\infty$ and are in addition assumed \textit{proper} for wellposedness; see {\S}\ref{sec:existunique}.
-We obtain the existence of an invariant measure via a procedure thanks to Krylov and Bogoliubov \cite{kryloff1937theorie}; one can find the existence theorem(s) that we require for our setting in Appendix \ref{app:D}.
-Thanks to the latter, it all comes down to finding sufficient conditions for which we have partial tightness of one set of solution segments.
-See Appendix \ref{app:B} for general tightness results.
+We obtain the existence of an invariant measure via a procedure thanks to Krylov and Bogoliubov \cite{kryloff1937theorie}; one can find the existence theorem(s) for our delayed setting in Appendix \ref{app:D}.
+Thanks to the latter, it all comes down to finding sufficient conditions for which we have partial tightness of one set of solution segments; see Appendix \ref{app:B} for general tightness results.
+The main steps are illustrated in Figure \ref{fig:placeholder}.

 Since we focus on systems with finite time delays only, it is possible to derive general results with regard to boundedness in probability of solutions and their segments, see {\S}\ref{boundednesssolutions}, as well as tightness of solution segments, see {\S}\ref{sec:towards}.
-Tightness of $(X_t)_{t\geq \tau}$ of a solution $(X(t))_{-\tau\leq t<\infty}$ to \eqref{eq:SDDE-main} is ensured when, in addition to global existence of all solutions and boundedness in probability of $(X(t))_{t\geq 0}$, the following two sufficient conditions are satisfied: \begin{enumerate} \item[(i)] the noise coefficient $b$ is bounded, i.e., there is a constant $\beta\geq 0$ such that
+Tightness of the segment process $(X_t)_{t\geq \tau}$ of a solution $(X(t))_{-\tau\leq t<\infty}$ to \eqref{eq:SDDE-main} is ensured when, in addition to global existence of all solutions and boundedness in probability of $(X(t))_{t\geq 0}$, the following two sufficient conditions are satisfied: \begin{enumerate} \item[(i)] the noise coefficient $b$ is bounded, i.e., there is a constant $\beta\geq 0$ such that

 \item[(ii)] the process $\big(\sup_{u\in[t-\tau,t]}|a(X_u)|\big)_{t\geq \tau}$ is bounded in probability, i.e.,

 \end{enumerate} Moreover, we prove that (i) and (ii) can be replaced by the following condition: \begin{itemize} \item[(iii)] the process $\big(\|X_t\|_\infty\big)_{t\geq 0}$ is bounded in probability, i.e.,